Poá: Education, sport and culture

-In Poá, there are several locations available to the population, which were built from the emancipation.
-The gym hall for example, located in Golden Village, started construction on January 25, 1957, the state government.
+In Poá, there are several locations available to the population, which were built from emancipation.
+The gym hall for example, located in Golden Village, started construction on January 25, 1957, by the state government.

 There are several sports associations legally registered in Poá.
-Three clubs, meanwhile, stands out for its ancient foundation and participation within the community.
-It Esporte Clube XI Paulista, Poaense Athletic Association, and Sports Club Concordia Poaense, and other associations like the Rotary Club and the Lyons Club.

-Are offered free courses in rhythmic gymnastics, futsal, beach volleyball, capoeira, boxing, volleyball, basketball, judo, karate, handball, among others, in their own municipal gymnasium and sports groups installed in neighborhoods such as those in towns and Julia Varela and St. Joseph's Garden.
+Three clubs, meanwhile, stands out for their ancient foundation and participation within the community: Esporte Clube XI Paulista, Poaense Athletic Association, Sports Club Concordia Poaense, and other associations like the Rotary Club and the Lyons Club offer free courses in rhythmic gymnastics, futsal, beach volleyball, capoeira, boxing, volleyball, basketball, judo, karate, and handball, among others, in their own municipal gymnasium and sports groups installed in neighborhoods such as those in towns and Julia Varela and St. Joseph's Garden.

 Sports competitions are held sporadically in the various fields in the city, as in the neighborhoods Teresa Palma, Jardim América, Garden St. Helena, Juliet Villa, Villa Giulia, in the New Forest Poá, Vila Monteiro, Calmon Viana, together with companies neighborhood friends.
-Also occur capoeiristas meetings, the challenge of beach volleyball, indoor soccer battle, streetball, among others.
-The skate park built in 2000, is installed next to the viaduct at the Centre, is open to the public and receives championships annually [23].
+Also occur capoeiristas meetings, the challenge of beach volleyball, indoor soccer battle, and streetball, among others.
+The skate park built in 2000, is installed next to the viaduct at the Centre, is open to the public and receives championships annually.

 Poá also has cultural spaces like the Public Library, Cultural Center and Municipal Museum Taiguara House Station.
 The squares within the existing neighborhoods and in the central region are also leisure facilities.
 The squares of the Bible and Events, for example, function as parks, as have recreational equipment such as playgrounds, restrooms and security.

 The Carnival is also a very traditional activity in the city, where there are parades of samba schools for over thirty years.
-Poá currently has ten active samba schools, among which we mention: the New Academic Poá, Empire Village Vampré, Clover Gold, Ultima Hora, Jau Village, Villa Julia, among others.
+Poá currently has ten active samba schools, among which we mention: the New Academic Poá, Empire Village Vampré, Clover Gold, Ultima Hora, Jau Village, and Villa Julia, among others.